cobrce/UsbPicProgLauncher/README.md

 # UsbPicProgLauncher
-A program that monitor usb devices, when UsbPicProg programmer is plugged in it's software is launched Basically you can monitor any device and launch any program just by modifiying profiles.json
+A program that monitor usb devices, when UsbPicProg programmer is plugged in, its software is launched Basically you can monitor any device and launch any program just by modifiying profiles.json

 Newtonsoft.Json.11.0.2 is required